 At least one of the following:

+College placement test scores including:

 Official SAT and/or ACT scores

-Official test scores must be sent directly to UTEP from the testing agency or must be recorded as part of the high school transcript are also consider official
+Official test scores must be sent directly to UTEP from the testing agency

+Texas Success Initiative Assessment scores

+Demonstration of college-readiness placement, including:

+Earned dual credit that demonstrates college readiness placement

+Advanced Placement or International Baccalaureate credits that demonstrate college readiness placement

 A writing sample

 Students have the option of submitting a writing sample to UTEP.
 Writing samples are not required, but may help expedite the admissions process for students who are unable to submit standardized test scores or for students whose scores do not adequately reflect their academic potential.
-Prospective students should visit the Office of Admissions and Recruitment website for more detailed information about submitting a writing sample.
+Prospective students should contact the Office of Admissions and Recruitment for more detailed information about submitting a writing sample.

 All documents submitted to the University become part of the official files of the University and cannot be released or returned to the student or to another institution, nor may documents be released by way a copy.

 A student who completed AP (Advanced Placement), CLEP (College Level Examination Program), International Baccalaureate (IB), SAT II Subject Exams, or DSST (DANTES Subject Standardized Tests), must submit official score report to be awarded credit.
-Official military AARTS or SMART transcripts, if applicable, must be submitted prior to awarding credit.
+Official military AARTS, JST, or SMART transcripts, if applicable, must be submitted prior to awarding credit.
 For any other type of examination refer to the "Credit for Non-Traditional Educational Experiences" section of this catalog.

 High School Preparation

-All new first-year students applying to UTEP after graduation from a recognized Texas high school must have completed, at a minimum, the Recommended High School Program.
-The Recommended Program consists of 26 credits, (24 credits for students who graduated prior to 2011).
-Graduates from non-Texas or private high schools, must also meet the 26 credit requirement (24 credits for students who graduated prior to 2011), in addition to any other requirements set by their high schools or home state.
+All new first-year students must successfully complete the distinguished level of achievement under the Foundation, Recommended, or Advanced High School Program from a Texas public high school as outlined under Texas Education Code, §28.025, as well as, 19 TAC §§74.63, 74.64, 74.73, and 74.74 (relating to the distinguished level of achievement under the Foundation, Recommended High School Program, or Distinguished Achievement High School Program--Advanced High School Program).
+Graduates from non-Texas or private high schools, must satisfy an equivalent high school curriculum and submit an “RCCF” form to the Office of Admissions and Recruitment.